Aussiepom

 In This Article

-The Aussiepom dog is a fairly new breed of dog that was first bred in the United States.
+The Aussiepom dog is a fairly new hybrid dog breed that was first bred in the United States.

 This dog breed became popular in the 2000s.
-People intentionally mixed Australian Shepherds and Pomeranians to create this new designer breed.
+People intentionally mixed Australian Shepherd and Pomeranians to create this new designer breed.
 They wanted to combine the best qualities of both parent breeds.

 Aussiepoms are loved for their smartness and cute looks.
 They have become popular pets because of their unique appearance and playful nature.